 (“Creating bike lanes by reducing the number of lanes available to motorists will hurt businesses,” one of the many arguments presented against bike lanes on Colorado Boulevard.
 See “Bike Lane Concern #4″ below to find out if bike lanes are really likely to hurt local business)

-To gain a clearer perspective of what the current circumstances are and what may possibly change as a result of bike lanes being implemented, it may be beneficial to have the recurring concerns and questions people have regarding bike lanes on Colorado Boulevard actually be addressed.
+To gain a clearer perspective of what the current circumstances are, and what may possibly change as a result of bike lanes being implemented, it is beneficial to have the recurring concerns and questions people have regarding bike lanes on Colorado Boulevard actually be addressed.
 That’s what this blog post will attempt to do– address concerns that have been raised in conversations about bike lanes in the community.
 Continue reading →

 One concern regarding the potential installation of bike lanes on Colorado Boulevard is that it would cause a “traffic nightmare” since it would reduce the number of travel lanes available for motorists between Broadway and Townsend Avenue, a 1.5 mile stretch.
 The Los Angeles Department of Transportation’s (LADOT) Bikeways Division has communicated it doesn’t anticipate any major delays in travel times by implementing bike lanes but concerns among residents persist, and understandably so.
 However if a recent, temporary closure of a single travel lane is any indication, it seems Colorado Boulevard will function just fine if bike lanes are implemented.